patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 ---

 # **Background**
-In this post we will provide a mathematical background and context of the backpropagation algorithm as well as discuss and implement, from ground up, a c++ library that can be used to create modular neuralnetworks.
+In this post I describe a neural netwrok as well as provide mathematical derivations of the backpropagation algorithm (commonly used to train neural networks) from ground up.
+I also discuss and provide a practical and modular C++ implementation of of neural networks.

 | ![Crepe](/assets/img/perceptron.png){: .mx-auto.d-block :} |